Mesothelioma: Genetic disposition

 In a recent research carried on white American population in 2012, it was found that people with a germline mutation in their BAP1 gene are at higher risk of developing mesothelioma and uveal melanoma.

-Erionite
+Non-asbestos mineral fibers

 Erionite is a zeolite mineral with similar properties to asbestos and is known to cause mesothelioma.
 Detailed epidemiological investigation has shown that erionite causes mesothelioma mostly in families with a genetic predisposition.
 Erionite is found in deposits in the Western United States, where it is used in gravel for road surfacing, and in Turkey, where it is used to construct homes.
 In Turkey, the United States, and Mexico, erionite has been associated with mesothelioma and has thus been designated a "known human carcinogen" by the US National Toxicology Program.

+Other amphibole mineral fibers associated with mesothelioma are: